Hydroxychloroquine Sulfate 200 mg film-coated tablets

 Not known

-Psychosis, suicidal behaviour, depression, hallucinations, anxiety, agitation, confusion, delusions, mania and sleep disorders.
+Psychosis, suicidal behavior, depression, hallucinations, anxiety, agitation, confusion, delusions, mania and sleep disorders.

 Reporting of side effects